57blocks/website-article/articles/What Makes a Good Vector Database? Comparing Pinecone and LanceDB/README.md

 ---
 published: true
 title: "What Makes a Good Vector Database?
 Comparing Pinecone and LanceDB"
+author:
+  [
-author: ["Alex Hu / Machine Learning Engineer", "Steven Zhang / Back-End Engineer", "Anjing Wang / AI Lead"]
+    "Alex Hu / Machine Learning Engineer",
+    "Steven Zhang / Back-End Engineer",
+    "Anjing Wang / AI Lead",
+  ]
 createTime: 2024-05-22
 categories: ["engineering"]
 subCategories: ["AI & Vector DBs"]
 tags: ["Vector Database", "Pinecone", "LanceDB"]
-landingPages: ["AI-Data Engineering"]
+landingPages: ["Legal", "Construction & property", "AI", "Compass", "Excavator"]
 heroColor: "#3D9AB6"
 thumb: "./thumb.png"
 thumb_h: "./thumb_h.png"
-intro: "Which vector database to use?
+intro: 'Which vector database to use?
 It depends.
-Based on our experiences, there is no one-size-fits-all \"best\" database.
+Based on our experiences, there is no one-size-fits-all "best" database.
 Instead, a superior vector database is well-matched with its use case, meeting the unique requirements of that scenario.
-Our comparative analysis offers a promising path to discovering the ideal database for your specific needs."
+Our comparative analysis offers a promising path to discovering the ideal database for your specific needs.'
-previousSlugs: ['what-makes-a-good-vector-database']
+previousSlugs: ["what-makes-a-good-vector-database"]
 ---

 ## 1. The Hallmarks of a Superior Vector Database